Culture of Hong Kong: Gambling

 Gambling is popular in Cantonese culture and Hong Kong is no different.
 Movies such as the 1980s God of Gamblers have given a rather glamorous image to gambling in Hong Kong.
-However, gambling is legal only at three established and licensed institutions approved and supervised by the government of Hong Kong: horse racing (in Happy Valley and Sha Tin), the Mark Six lottery, and recently, football (soccer) betting.
+However, gambling is legal only at three established and licensed institutions approved and supervised by the government of Hong Kong: horse racing (in Happy Valley and Sha Tin), the Mark Six lottery, and football (soccer) betting.

 Games such as mahjong and many types of card games can be played for pleasure or with money at stake, with many mahjong parlours available.
 However, mahjong parlours are slowly diminishing as licences are no longer obtainable and, as a result, many old mahjong parlours have been forced to close.

 Gambling organisations

 The Hong Kong Jockey Club provides the only legal avenue for horse racing and gambling to locals, mostly middle-aged males.
 The club was established in 1844 by the British colonial government, with the first racecourse being built in Happy Valley.
 The club closed for a few years during World War II due to the Japanese occupation of Hong Kong.
 In 1975, lottery Mark Six was introduced.
 And in 2002, the Club offered wagerings for football world championship games including the English FA Premier League and the World Cup.